gbogard/hugo-portfolio/content/posts/functional-error-handling/index.md

   )
 ```

 Note that I chose a `String` as my error type on the left side, but I could have chosen any other type.
-In practice, I would against using `String` on the left side,
+In practice, I would argue against using `String` on the left side,
 and use a sealed type instead, something I will do in further examples.
 There are two main reasons for this:

 - First, there is no way to enforce exhaustivity when matching against strings.
 This means the compiler will be able to tell when you haven't handled *any error*, but not